-Short and sweet definition: Net Operating Income (NOI) is the amount of rent income you have left after basic property expenses such as property management fees, repairs, insurance, and taxes on the property.
+Short and sweet definition: Net Operating Income (NOI) is the amount of rental income you have left after basic property expenses such as property management fees, repairs, insurance, and taxes on the property.

 Meet Jim.
 Jim just closed on his first real estate investment property.
 He quickly found a tenant, got a lease signed, and now he’s getting $1000 of rent a month.
 Good for him, but by now we all know that all $1000 doesn’t go to Jim’s pocket.
 Good ol’ trusty expenses will take a little bit of that away from him.
 Where does Net Operating Income (NOI) come into play here?

 Net Operating Income – This is the amount of money Jim puts into his account before paying the mortgage payment.
 One little twist on this is that your insurance and taxes, included in your payment to the bank, should also be part of your expenses.
 Now, you are going to pay those as part of your escrow, so isn’t that part of the mortgage payment?
 It’s part of your payment to the bank, but it really has nothing to do with the payment of the mortgage itself.
 The bank is just doing you a “favor” by lumping taxes and insurance in with your total mortgage payment.
 Let’s just say it’s really more of a favor to the insurance company and tax collector since they are making sure they get their money!

 Before getting too confusing with the wording, let’s lay this out so you can see how it all works.
 Here are Jim’s financials.
 We are going to assume there may be one month of vacancy for every year the rental is on the market.

 = $1000 Potential Gross Income (the best you can do)